andyyu2004/l-language/readme.md

 # L

-Please refer to `https://github.com/andyyu2004/l-lang` for the newer implementation of L.
+Please refer to [here](https://github.com/andyyu2004/l-lang) for a newer and more complete implementation of L. Note, the language has changed drastically from this point in time.

 This project can be built and run using cargo.